nightrunner91/nightvue/README.md

 ## What is it, exactly?

-Basically, it is already configured [Vue CLI](https://cli.vuejs.org/) project with some cool and handly features from another Webpack Front-end project named [nightpack](https://github.com/nightrunner91/nightpack).
+Basically, it is already configured [Vue CLI](https://cli.vuejs.org/) project with some cool and handly features from my another Webpack Front-end project named [nightpack](https://github.com/nightrunner91/nightpack).

 Vue CLI settings used in this project are: